datacamp/community-courses-introduction-to-probability-and-data-labs/chapter3.md

 The markdown file contains the instuctions to answer the multiple choice question below.

 <strong>Q3.
-Which of the following best describes the number of girls baptised over the years included in this dataset?
+Which of the following is false about the distribution of Kobe's streak lengths from the 2009 NBA finals?</strong>

 *** =instructions
 - The distribution of Kobe's streaks is unimodal and right skewed.